changepack/changepack/connect/README.md

 By not using STI, we are able to keep the data models for `Team`, `Repository`, `Commit`, and `Issue` separate and well-organized, ensuring that each model maintains its own specific attributes and behavior.
 This makes it easier to manage, understand, and maintain the codebase and data structure in the long run.

-### Slack::Channel

-The `Slack` module within the `connect` context is designed to facilitate communication with Slack, enabling notifications and updates to be sent directly to Slack channels.
-This integration is primarily handled through the `Slack::Channel` class, which models the necessary attributes and behaviors for interacting with Slack webhooks.

-The `Slack::Channel` class is a key component of the Slack integration, representing a specific Slack channel where notifications will be sent.
-It includes attributes such as `name`, the bot’s `username`, and `webhook_url`, which are essential for sending messages to the correct Slack channel.

 ## Inbound Communication

 The `connect` context receives events from other contexts and handles them through a set of event handlers.
 These event handlers are responsible for updating the `connect` context's state and triggering actions based on the events.
 The context collaborates with the `platform` context for inbound communication.
 This collaboration is particularly relevant when new access tokens need to be created as users sign in or register using OAuth 2 provided by GitHub, Linear, and others.